Operating Readiness Services

 Why this work is different

 Hadto is not selling one-off consulting artifacts.
-The work is built to clarify the operating model first, then support better software, automation, and AI decisions with definitions that can survive implementation.
+The work is built to clarify the operating rules first, then support better software, automation, and AI decisions with definitions that can survive implementation.

 • Not generic process consulting detached from implementation.

-• Not AI projects built before the business objects, rules, and workflow states are clear.
+• Not AI projects built before jobs, customers, rules, and workflow states have agreed meanings.

-• Operational truth first so software, automation, and AI can rest on definitions that hold up.
+• Definitions first so ownership, software, automation, and AI rest on work the team can inspect.

 Hadto versus an automation sprint or fractional AI CTO

-Hadto sits earlier in the decision chain.
+Hadto comes in before the build sprint.
 The work is for teams that are still arguing about what the business objects are, where state changes happen, which rules govern handoffs, and which system should count as the source of truth.

 If you automate before that layer is stable, you pay to move confusion faster.
 If you buy a dashboard before that layer is stable, you get a cleaner view of unresolved contradictions.
 If you start AI work before that layer is stable, you train it on shifting rules.